allenliou12/Personal-Website/README.md

 - **Contact Form**: A simple form for users to get in touch with me.
 - **Social Links**: Links to my GitHub and LinkedIn profiles.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.